 Master of Public Policy Specializations

-Students will choose an area of special interest for their second year and take one course as in introduction to the field at the end of their first year and before their summer internship.
+Students will choose an area of special interest for their second year and take one course as in introduction to the field at the end of their first year and before their Policy Internship.
 Specialization courses will be offered in:

 - Public Policy and American Politics- The American politics specialization analyzes the dynamic nature of American society and considers the political, economic, and social implications of federal and local policies.
 It includes the development of skills in building consensus among a variety of constituents affected by the new policy initiatives.